htperkins/tubule-tracker/README.md

   3) Fourier Analysis

 ##  Point Tracking and MSD Calculation
 The point tracking code requires the user to define a line perpendicular to the fibre and then it tracks the central position of the tubule along this line by fitting the intensity profile.
 The mean squared displacement of this track is calculated and fit with a power law.
-Based on previous work by Georgiades et al (https://doi.org/10.1038/s41598-017-16570-4)
+Based on previous work by Georgiades et al (https://doi.org/10.1038/s41598-017-16570-4) and uses existing MATLAB code: https://www.mathworks.com/matlabcentral/fileexchange/66136-easykriging and https://uk.mathworks.com/matlabcentral/fileexchange/42885-nearestspd.

 ##  Contour Tracking